slrbl/human-in-the-loop-machine-learning-tool-tornado/README.md

 <h1>Tornado Active Learning</h1>
 <h2>What is Tornado</h2>
-<p>Tornado is an open source Active Learning (human in the loop machine learning) tool.
-It helps you label your dataset on the fly while training your model through a simple user interface.</p>
+<p>Tornado is an open source Human-in-the-loop machine learning tool.
+It helps you label your dataset on the fly while training your model through a simple web user interface.</p>

 <h3>Live demo</h3>